 Students must have all books on the first day of class.
 Students may NOT share or sell books with or to other students.
+Textbooks must be free of writing and it is preferred for students to have a new book.
 If students do not have a textbook, they WILL be counted absent for every day they do not have their book.
 If you forget your book, the teacher may also count you absent for that day.